nightsel/Coding-projects/readme.md

 Here are coding projects that I have made for 3 video games.
-Most of the codes are using ChatGPT to form a structure that gets troubleshooted when it fails.
+Most of the codes are using ChatGPT to form a structure that gets debugged when it fails.

 Results from scripts are written inside the script code to not waste space here.